By News Team

 What’s the latest news on the Spain football team?

-As for Spain team news, they have a reserve side currently training parallel to their first team in case they need to be called into action, but this squad has also left out players from Real Madrid, including Ramos due to fitness concerns.
-As it stands, both Leeds and West Ham have more Spanish players in the national side than Los Blancos.
+As for Spain team news, they originally had a reserve side training parallel to their first team in case they needed to be called into action, but this squad had also left out players from Real Madrid, including Ramos due to fitness concerns.
+Elsewhere, David De Gea is currently struggling with a thigh injury.